T

 shopping

-One of the world's oldest pharmacies, offering exquisite perfumes, soaps, and skincare products crafted using traditional methods and natural ingredients.
-The historic interior is as beautiful as the products.
+One of the world's oldest pharmacies, offering artisanal perfumes, soaps, and skincare products made with traditional methods.
+The historic interiors are also stunning.

 restaurant